lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - Implementing the FSLogix [Cloud Cache](https://learn.microsoft.com/en-us/fslogix/tutorial-cloud-cache-containers) feature
 - Hybrid Joined AVD Session Hosts
 - [Use Azure Private Link to connect networks to Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security)
+- Write a PowerShell 7+ version of the script (I'm using PowerShell 5.1 for the moment)